Kenan-Hussein/logging-flow-1/README.md

 This Documents Shows How to install the fallowing components:

- 1. FileBeats: This API is there to analyze file components

  2. Kafka: This API is a queuing API

  3. Logstash: This API has some jobs to do with logs